 Zoho CRM is a robust and affordable sales and marketing platform offering social media and Google Ads management as well as sales tools like price quotes and product catalogues.
 Leverage its free-for-life version that comes with a visual pipeline, task management tools, and basic automations.
 While Zoho has cost-effective tiers and a mix of sales and marketing tools, its free plan can be barebones.
 For a stronger free CRM, see Freshsales.

 Salesforce Sales Cloud is highly customizable software with visual pipelines, sales features, and team collaboration tools essential for longer or more complex sales cycles.
 While both Pipedrive and HubSpot are geared more toward straightforward sales processes, Salesforce offers more robust pipeline tools, Einstein GPT, and native communication tools.
 However, it doesn’t offer a free version.
 For a sales-centric CRM with a free plan, look into Freshsales.

 You can also head over to our lists for the best HubSpot CRM alternatives and the best Pipedrive alternatives to learn more about how their competitors fare when it comes to pricing, functionality, and usability.

-HubSpot CRM is the better choice for features, user support, and working on the go.
+HubSpot CRM is the better choice for features, customization, and working on the go.
 However, if you’re keen to pay for premium functions, Pipedrive is the more affordable option.
 Of course, both of these CRMs are quite user-friendly — HubSpot CRM succeeds in being structured and straightforward, while Pipedrive stands out for its simple visual-heavy UI.
-Carefully consider your needs to determine if either one of these top-rated CRMs is right for your business.
+Carefully consider your needs or learn more about how CRM software works to find the right one for you.